jeremykendall/php-domain-parser/README.md

 **the `$ttl` argument is added to improve PSR-16 interoperability**

-The `Pdp\HttpClient` is a simple interface which exposes the `HttpClient::getContent` method.
+The `Pdp\Client\HttpClient` is a simple interface which exposes the `HttpClient::getContent` method.
 This method expects a string URL representation has its sole argument and returns the body from the given URL resource as a string.
 If an error occurs while retrieving such body a `HttpClientException` exception is thrown.

 ~~~php